 The Old Curiosity Shop: A little piece of 16th century London with a literary link

 Built in 1567, the building is believed to be the oldest surviving shop in London.
 It was constructed using wood from old ships, with a tiled, hipped roof.
 The ground floor windows today still feature 17th or early 18th century frames, with 19th century glazing.
 It managed to survive the Great Fire of London in 1666 as the fire died out before it reached the Holborn area.
-At one point the building was used as a dairy, run by one of the mistresses of King Charles II (1630-1685).
+At one point the building was used as a dairy on an estate owned by Louise de Kérouaille, Duchess of Portsmouth (1649-1734) – one of the mistresses of King Charles II (1630-1685) and mother to one of his illegitimate children.
+The estate was a gift from Charles and the road takes its name from the Duchess.

-During Charles Dickens’ (1812-1870) lifetime, the building was apparently used by a waste paper merchant.
-The author originally serialised The Old Curiosity Shop in his serial Master Humphrey’s Clock from 1840-1841, before publishing it as a complete book in 1841.
+Charles Dickens’ (1812-1870) originally serialised The Old Curiosity Shop in his serial Master Humphrey’s Clock from 1840-1841, before publishing it as a complete book in 1841.
 The novel told the story of orphan ‘Little’ Nell Trent and her grandfather, who live at The Old Curiosity Shop.
 The book was incredibly popular with the Victorian public, with even the Queen remarking it was ‘cleverly written’.

 - The Old Curiosity Shop, 13-14 Portsmouth Street, Holborn, WC2A 2ES.
 Nearest station: Holborn or Temple.